ohduran/ohduran.github.io/_posts/2017-10-13-of-conflicts-of-interest.markdown

 3. We've reached a sub-optimal level in which we understand what 'clicks' and what doesn't, so things seem to be contained for now.
 As long as my paycheck is coming, everything is OK.
 4. I can reshuffle my newsroom so that I can fire those costly journalist and hire those overly naive interns to do that "Twitter stuff" for me.
 Any MBA would back me on that.

-It's obvious that this situation is far from desirable, and the consequences are now known: if we lose touch with seeking the truth, the easier to access "fake news" spread faster, polarizing society in ways that are yet to assess.
+It's obvious that this situation is far from desirable, and the consequences are now known: if we lose touch with seeking the truth, the easier to access "fake news" spread faster, polarising society in ways that are yet to assess.

 ## The answer